marketing-strategy

 Measure everything, test constantly, and optimize based on results.

-Successful marketing in 2025 requires using data to guide strategy and tactics, not gut feelings or assumptions.
+Successful marketing in 2026 requires using data to guide strategy—not gut feelings or assumptions.

 • Brand awareness and recall